syncfusion-content/xamarin-docs/Xamarin/SfDataForm/ItemLayout.md

 {% endtabs %}

 ## Customizing floating label layout
-Data form control provides user-friendly options for text input layout customization.
-In this section, it is explained how to customize the text input layout for each item in the data form through `TextInputLayoutSettings` available in DataForm control including leading view , trailing view and deals with allocating space for assistive labels.
+Dataform control provides user-friendly options for text input layout customization.
+In this section, it is explained how to customize the text input layout for each item in the dataform through `TextInputLayoutSettings` available in DataForm control including leading view , trailing view and deals with allocating space for assistive labels.

 ### Leading view
 By setting the LeadingView property, a label can be added as a leading icon for editor view.
 By setting the `LeadingViewPosition` property, it can be placed either inside or outside the container.
 It's positioned outside by default.